9001/copyparty/README.md

 * `--hist` pointing to a fast location (ssd) will make directory listings and searches faster when `-e2d` or `-e2t` is set
 * `--no-hash .` when indexing a network-disk if you don't care about the actual filehashes and only want the names/tags searchable
 * `--no-htp --hash-mt=0 --mtag-mt=1 --th-mt=1` minimizes the number of threads; can help in some eccentric environments (like the vscode debugger)
-* `-j` enables multiprocessing (actual multithreading) and can make copyparty perform better in cpu-intensive workloads, for example:
+* `-j0` enables multiprocessing (actual multithreading), can reduce latency to `20+80/numCores` percent and generally improve performance in cpu-intensive workloads, for example:
-  * huge amount of short-lived connections
+  * lots of connections (many users or heavy clients)
   * simultaneous downloads and uploads saturating a 20gbps connection

   ...however it adds an overhead to internal communication so it might be a net loss, see if it works 4 u
+* using [pypy](https://www.pypy.org/) instead of [cpython](https://www.python.org/) *can* be 70% faster for some workloads, but slower for many others
+  * and pypy can sometimes crash on startup with `-j0` (TODO make issue)

 ## client-side